olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 caption="A whole-company standup meeting at Code School's office back in December 2013, featuring in the foreground what would soon become my unfortunate eyes and ears."
 %}

-I was the first fully remote worker at my job back in 2013.
+I was one of the first fully remote worker at my job back in 2013.
 It happened very suddenly.
 One month I was happily driving 3 days a week to our Orlando office, the next I plan a move back home to France, and set up shop as an independent contractor at my old 30 square meters studio in Paris.
 I became the only full-time remote collaborator.
 Six timezones away.
 Thomas Meeks, my manager at the time, told me: be loud about any friction you encounter, we want to make this work and you’re going to be the canary in the coal mine.

 ## Inadequate Meeting Habits